-Born and raised in Hong Kong, the daughter of an American journalist, San Francisco-based National Geographic photographer, Catherine Karnow graduated Brown University with honors degrees in Comparative Literature and Semiotics.
+Born and raised in Hong Kong, National Geographic photographer Catherine Karnow is based in San Francisco and Provence.
+She graduated from Brown University with honors degrees in Comparative Literature and Semiotics.

 Agent Orange: A Terrible Legacy

 Her 2015 retrospective: Vietnam 25 Years Documenting a Changing Country opened at the Art Vietnam gallery in Hanoi, where it became the most visited show at Vietnam’s most prestigious gallery.
 Her deeply personal photo book of the same name is available in bookstores in the US and Vietnam.
 She is regularly profiled in the Vietnamese press.
 Recently a documentary on her “Destiny in Vietnam” aired on Talk Vietnam, a show seen by millions around the world.